 Long tailed keywords consist of three or more words or phrases.
 While long tailed keyword phrases yield lower search volumes, they generally attract more relevant traffic.
 I’d look at 10k or less views per month and focus on using those keywords when talking about your product or service in your website’s content.
 You can really gain a better sense of what your customer’s needs are.
 Long tailed keywords are also lower in competition and are easier to rank well for.

-*Choosing the right keywords for your website doesn’t have to be a chore.
-Look at focusing from your customer’s perspective as this will help you understand which keywords they’d use when searching online for your business.
+*Choosing keywords for your website doesn’t have to be a chore.
+Aim at focusing on needs or wants from your customer’s perspective.
+This will help you understand which keywords your target audience would actually use when searching online for your business.
 Then focus on using these keywords in your website’s content.
 Aim at choosing keywords on your website pages and blog posts when writing content for your business.
 With the right keyword phrases incorporated into your website’s content, your website will attract the right kind of customer to your site.

 If you need more tips for your website, read this post on 2 Things That Make Your Website Better here.